kagsteiner/RPGMaker_AICharacter/README.md

 ## Purpose
 NPCs for the RPGs you define wiht RPGMaker are clumsy to write and hard to write in a way that feels like an actual "non player character" (this holds true for most RPGs, actually).

-This plugin allows you to connect an LLM from Mistral or from OpenAI to an RPGMaker event, turning it into a character you can talk to, and to have much more lively interactions with.
+This plugin allows you to connect an LLM from Mistral, from OpenAI or from a local LMStudio LLM to an RPGMaker event, turning it into a character you can talk to, and to have much more lively interactions with.
 It's a bit experimental.
 It works, is fairly bug-free, but I have no clue if it is realiable enough for a real productiv RPG.

 Try it out and decide for yourself.